-The Enchanted Book is an interactive guest book with a tiny camera and microphone sewn into the binding that will allow people attending an event or celebration to record an audio or audio-video message on the book itself, which also has a screen and speaker for playing back the mementos.
+The Enchanted Book is an interactive guest book that will allow people attending an event or celebration to record a video message on a tablet attached to the book itself.

 The “big idea” is that if a person cannot be present at the event (birthday, bat mitzvah, art opening, funeral etc.) he or she can access a web application with a unique URL to record a message that will reside upon a particular Enchanted Book.

-David Rose’s book Enchanted Objects inspired me to invent a guest book that empowers people to create an irreplaceable archive of family memories.
+David Rose's book Enchanted Objects inspired me to invent a guest book that empowers people to create an irreplaceable archive of personal memories.

 In June, 2015 I fashioned a prototype using a cardboard box, blue tape, an off-the-shelf audio recorder from Radio Shack, a littleBits Electronics cloudBit™, and an IFTTT recipe to send a text message to validate the concept.
 The text message from IFTTT read, "Your message is on its way to the Jacqueline and Aristotle wedding album!
 Thank you for your presence & presents!
 Love, Jackie & Ari."